shalommmitz/localstack_cdk_python__template/README.md

 ## Using in "real AWS" environment (i.e., without localstack)

-  Of course we want to move to working in the 'real' AWS environment after the heavy development stage is done.
+  Eventually, you will want to start working in the 'real' AWS environment.
+  This is typical done when the heavy development is done.

-  The only thing you need to do differently is to NOT enter 'y' when you run `./create_and_deploy_stack`
+  The only thing you need to do differently is to enter "r" (for 'real')  when running `./create_and_deploy_stack`

-## Updating localstack (do this once in a blue moon)
+## Updating localstack

+It is recommended to do this once in a while, in order to get the most-recent improvements in localstack.

 ```
 cd localstack